-Two years ago, 15-year-old Ruby Seal committed suicide just hours after expressing suicidal thoughts on Snapchat.
-After seeing how much social media negatively affected her daughter, mother Julie Seal is trying to pass a social media ban for kids under 16.
+In April 2017, 15-year-old Ruby Seal committed suicide just hours after expressing suicidal thoughts on Snapchat.
+After seeing how much social media negatively affected her daughter, mother Julie Seal has been trying to pass a social media ban for kids under 16.

 Current minimum age requirements for most social media platforms are 13, giving many young teens like Ruby open access to the platforms at an early age.
 Popular media like The Sun recently began promoting the story of Ruby’s “social media addiction,” and now Seal is trying to clear the media’s portrayal of Ruby.